Cipe Pineles

 Cipe Pineles (June 23, 1908 – January 3, 1991) was an Austrian-born graphic designer and art director who made her career in New York at such magazines as Seventeen, Charm, Glamour, House & Garden, Vanity Fair and Vogue.
 She was the first female art director of many major magazines, as well as being credited as the first person to bring fine art into mainstream mass-produced media.
-She married two prominent designers, twice widowed, and had two children and two grandchildren.
+She married two prominent designers, twice widowed, had two adopted children, and two grandchildren.

 Biography

-Pineles was born June 23, 1908 in Vienna, the fourth of five children, spending her early childhood in Poland, and her father was often sick.
-She immigrated to the United States with her mother and sisters at the age of 13.
-She attended Bay Ridge High School in Brooklyn and won a Tiffany Foundation Scholarship to Pratt Institute from 1927-1931.
+Pineles was born June 23, 1908, in Vienna, the fourth of five children, spending her early childhood in Poland, and her father was often sick.
+In 1915, she immigrated to the United States with her mother and sisters at the age of 7.
+She attended Bay Ridge High School in Brooklyn and won a Tiffany Foundation Scholarship to Pratt Institute from 1927 to 1931.
 She continued her education in 1930 at the Louis Comfort Tiffany Foundation.

 Career

 Pineles had a nearly 60-year-long career in design.

 In 1929, Pineles first position was teaching as an instructor in watercolor paintings at the Newark Public School of Fine and Industrial Art in New Jersey.
 After her graduation and post Great Depression, Pineles also began work at Green Mansions, an adult resort/summer camp in the Adirondacks.
 Her work at Green Mansions continued into the 1950s, where she designed the resort's annual brochure, stationery, and mailings for events and special holidays.

-She started her career at the age of 23 at Contempora after struggling to enter the work force due to sexism in the industry.
+She started her career at the age of 23 at Contempora an industrial design firm founded by European émigrés after struggling to enter the work force due to sexism in the industry.
 She worked there from 1931-1933 until Condé Nast’s wife noticed Pineles’ work at Contempora.
 In 1932 (to 1936) she became an assistant to Dr. M. F. Agha, the art director of Condé Nast Publications.
 Agha, testing new ideas with photography and layout, allowed Pineles great independence, therefore she designed a considerable number of projects on her own.
 She soon became the art director for Glamour, a publication directed at young women.
 This is where her style as a playful modernist developed through various uses of image and type.

 She worked for Vogue in New York and London (1932–38) and Overseas Woman in Paris (1945–46).
 She continued to develop her distinct style throughout her career, and in 1942, she became art director of Glamour.
 She went on to become the art director at Seventeen (1947-1950), then Charm (1950–59), and moved in 1961 to become art director of Mademoiselle in New York.
-From 1961 to 1972, she worked as a graphic design consultant for the Lincoln Center for the Performing Arts in New York, supervising the creation of branding and marketing materials for this institution of the arts.
+From 1961 to 1972, she left editorial design in the 1960s and she served as the first art director for the Lincoln Center for the Performing Arts, she worked as a graphic design consultant for the Lincoln Center for the Performing Arts in New York, supervising the creation of branding and marketing materials for this institution of the arts.